vanyabrucker/ipreferanki/README.md

 3. Run the main function with `set_url` and `deck_name` (optional) as arguments.
 If you don't input deck_name, it will default to the page title.
 4. Import the generated deck from `data/output.apkg` into Anki

+## Contribute
+Contributions are welcome, just open a pull request.

+## Future Development
+- Create a hosted version of this converter with a simple interface

 ## Known Issues
 - The converter does not support images yet
 - Ads are not handled elegantly and produce warnings